Professor Neil Metcalfe - Research Interests

 Behavioural ecology, physiological ecology and life-history strategies

 Current work is also examining the influence of maternal effects in determining offspring viability.
-The research is focusing on wild populations of salmon, and is testing whether variation in the early growth or current condition of adult spawning fish influences the viability of the offspring.
-This study is in collaboration with John Armstrong, Simon McKelvey (Cromarty Firth District Salmon Fishery Board) and Alastair Stephen (Scottish & Southern Electricity).
-We are also testing whether parental condition in salmon influences the pattern of telomere attrition, levels of oxidative damage and rate of senescence, in collaboration with Pat Monaghan who has a related research group examining telomere dynamics, funded by a separate ERC Advanced Grant.
+The research is focusing on populations of both salmon and three-spined sticklebacks, and is testing whether variation in the early growth or current condition of adult spawning fish influences the viability of the offspring.
+The salmon work has been in collaboration with John Armstrong and Simon McKelvey (Cromarty Firth District Salmon Fishery Board), and the stickleback work with Kath Sloman (University of the West of Scotland).
+We are also testing whether parental condition in salmon influences the pattern of telomere attrition, levels of oxidative damage and rate of senescence, in collaboration with Pat Monaghan who has a related research group examining telomere dynamics.

-Our work is carried out with fish in laboratory, natural or semi-natural conditions (e.g. using stream tanks such as at the Scottish Centre for Ecology and the Natural Environment - these allow us to observe the territorial behaviour of fish in a natural environment over which we have complete control, since we can alter water velocity and depth, food supply, fish density, bottom topography etc).
+Our work is carried out with fish in laboratory, natural or semi-natural conditions (e.g. using stream tanks such as at the - these allow us to observe the territorial behaviour of fish in a natural environment over which we have complete control, since we can alter water velocity and depth, food supply, fish density, bottom topography etc).
 We also use the extensive fish-holding facilities in the Graham Kerr Building on campus.

 Effects of early growth trajectories on adult phenotypes